AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 Alex asked, "Who?"

 I shook my head.
 "The shadow, my demon, my monster.
 You don't want to be here."

 I tried to get Alex to leave, but I heard the orange door clang shut in the real world.
 Then, I felt a hand on my shoulder, and I winced underneath the pressure.
 The wicked voice laughed at me as I heard Mr. Garrett sit down on the chair beside me.
-He never said anything and then as Alex had appeared, so did he.
+He never said anything.
+And just as Alex had appeared so did he.
 It was how he we always had lessons, inside my head, where scars couldn't be seen.
 Mr. Garrett never looked like he did in the real world.
 He was always a shadow with glowing red eyes.

 Those glowing red eyes looked from me to Alex and a toothy grin spread across the shadow's face.
 I screamed, "No!"